 The annual medical mission to Haiti is a week-long educational trip to St. Boniface Hospital in Fond des Blancs, Haiti, during which the participating third-year residents, the Program Director, and a Haitian Ob-Gyn physician perform advanced gynecologic procedures (primarily abdominal hysterectomies and myomectomies) in a resource-poor environment.
-The trip usually takes place in September or October.
 Participation in the trip is voluntary; however, resident interest in this extraordinary experience is typically high and, for this reason, there are paritcular requirements and criteria that must be met (described below).

 The primary purpose of the trip is to benefit women in Haiti.
 Residents who participate in the program will:

 - gain skill in transcending cultural barriers to healthcare

 - be exposed to unique surgical pathology and techniques

 - become more cost-conscious by working in a resource-poor environment

 - develop insight into health care policy issues

 Moreover, through this experience, residents are exposed to potential career paths, and often experience a reawakening of their fundamental motivation for pursuing medicine as a career.